Research Opportunities - Labs and Internships

 More information on academic credit and internship letters can be found on the Career Development Center website.

-Curriculum Practical Training (CPT)
+Curricular Practical Training (CPT)

-CPTs are available for declared STS majors maintaining a valid F-1 visa during summer quarter.
-Information on CPT eligibility may be found on the Bechtel International Center website.
-Students obtain an internship in a relevant research or industrial activity to enhance their professional experience consistent with their STS degree program and area of concentration.
-The student is responsible for arranging their own internship and must obtain an offer letter before submitting the CPT proposal form for the STS Program Director's evaluation and approval.
 Once approved, the student may enroll in STS 199A, offered summer quarter only, for 1 unit.
-The deadline to submit a proposal is no later than two weeks after the preceding Spring quarter has ended.
-At the end of the quarter, a one-page final report must be submitted to the STS Program Director documenting work done and relevance to degree program.
+The deadline to submit a proposal is no later than three weeks before the preceding quarter has ended.
+At the end of the internship, a one-page final report must be submitted to the STS Program Director documenting work done and relevance to degree program.